THE HISTORY QUILL MENTORING SCHEME

 Do you accept international mentees?

 Yes!
-We welcome applications from people resident in the United Kingdom, the United States, Canada, Australia, New Zealand, and any EU country.
+We welcome applications from people resident in the United Kingdom, the United States, Canada, Australia, New Zealand, South Africa, and any EU country.
 If you are not resident in one of these countries, unfortunately we won’t be able to accept your application at this time.
 You’ll be able to pay your monthly fee in either GBP or USD.
 Payments in other currencies will be converted to either GBP or USD as part of the payment process.

 How do I book?
 Is there an application process?